I hate my depression. It makes me feel like a failure.

 Don’t judge them for living like a slob—they really can’t help it.
 Pitch in—even in little ways—if you can do so without making them feel bad.
 Order some takeout or help them do the laundry.

-Be persistent in getting them up and doing something, even if they don’t want to.
 Be there even if they’re no fun to be around.
 They need you.
+Keep reaching out kindly and gently.

 Know that the person you love can return to themselves again, often with some help.